Mormon settlement techniques of the Salt Lake Valley: Brigham Young

-“The story of the colonization of the Great Basin is inseparably connected with the life and activities of Brigham Young” (Hunter 8).
-To the Saints, their prophet Brigham Young was God's messenger on the earth and therefore his word was God's word.
-Under his direction, Salt Lake City was constructed to be the headquarters, while other areas were developed under his watchful care.
+Under Brigham Young's direction, Salt Lake City was constructed to be the headquarters, while other areas were developed under his direction.
 Young has been characterized as a skilled leader, with contrasting personality and ability from the church's founder, Joseph Smith.
-“Young inspired his followers by his down-to-earth demeanor and through his skills as a pragmatic organizer and executive”.
-His followers obeyed, respected, admired, and loved him.
+"Young inspired his followers by his down-to-earth demeanor and through his skills as a pragmatic organizer and executive."

-Upon viewing the Salt Lake Valley, Young declared: “This is the place”.
-This declaration ended his people's trek and designated the new place that they would begin to settle and develop.
-The immediate area was surveyed by Orson Pratt, designating the temple site, and the model settlement of Salt Lake City.
+Upon viewing the Salt Lake Valley, Young declared: "This is the place".
+This declaration designated the new place that they would begin to settle and develop.
+Young assigned the task of surveying the immediate area to plan a new settlement to Orson Pratt, who was assisted by Henry G. Sherwood, and conducted the original survey of Salt Lake City, on August 2, 1847.
 After beginning the first settlement, Young sent parties of explorers to search the rest of the Salt Lake Valley.
 These parties included men like Albert Carrington, who was sent to the southern part of the valley, and Jesse Little, who was sent to the northern part.
 After receiving reports from the explorers, Young directed clergymen and craftsmen to be sent in settlement groups to specified locations.
-These men were personally chosen by Young himself and were extended a church calling to fulfil the mission of settlement in their area.
-He would then continually follow up, and supervise, their efforts.
-This was done through personal visits, often being highly critical of his findings.
-Young thought that isolation and demand for hard work would be character building for his people and the Salt Lake Valley seemed to possess the ideal qualities.
-“Each month… brought more vividly to Brigham’s mind a broader conception of its resources”.
-With ample manpower at his command, these resources could be fully utilized at his discretion.
+These men extended a church calling.
+Young would then continually follow up and supervise their efforts through personal visits, often being highly critical of his findings.
+Young thought that isolation and demand for hard work would be character building for his people and that the Salt Lake Valley possessed the ideal qualities.

 Settlement

-Geography

-The Intermountain West was “drier and colder…more rugged… and less accessible,” making the geographical differences from the Mississippi River Valley, their former home, quite profound.
-With the Salt Lake Valley between the Wasatch Mountains on the east, the Oquirrh Mountains on the west, Traverse Ridge to the south, and the Great Salt Lake to the northwest, the valley provided the desired isolation from other settlers.
-The church leaders’ assessment of the area was “based on the reports of trappers, explorers, and erstwhile immigrant recruiters trying to attract settlers to the Oregon or California territories”.
-Lansford Hastings said that the area “offers inducements to no civilized people, sufficient to justify an expectation of permanent settlements,” however, John Fremont's more favorable report inspired the church leaders to select the Salt Lake Valley as their destination.